 Commonly known as the Norway rat, their scientific name is Rattus norvegicus.
 Larger than most rats, they have been known to reach lengths of up to a foot-and-a-half.
 For such a small creature, their body weight can grow up to over a pound.
 Their tails may be literally half of their total length in size.
 While the roof rat is smooth in appearance, the Norway rat has shaggy brown or gray fur.
 The ears and tail are not smooth and are instead covered in scales.

 Most homeowners can find indicators that they have a Norway rat problem because of the capsule-shaped droppings.
-If they are seen by homeowners leaving their nest, it is usually at night as they exit from underground burrows to search for food.
+If they are seen by homeowners leaving in the rat's nest, it is usually at night as the rats exit from underground burrows to search for food.
 A good meal to a Norway rat includes nuts, meats, grains, and fruits.
 They will also scavenge dead animals, other rodents or fish.
 Since water is a priority, they will typically build their nests near a water source.
 This can be problematic for homeowners because Norway rats live in communities.
 Since these rats have strict rules about dominance and subordination, homeowners can often hear them fighting with each other.

 Sexual maturity for Norway rats can be reached within two months, and they breed throughout the year.
 Unlike other types of rats, females can have 12 litters a year with up to 22 pups.
 Their life expectancy usually extends up to a year.